brian-mann/rails-generators/readme.md

 ## Using the Marionette Generators

-#### Install the directories and folder organization used throughout BackboneRails.
+#### Installs all the preliminaries

 By default will also invoke `marionette:config`.

 ```ruby
 rails g marionette:install
 ```

+Installation will do the following:
-This will configure the client side name.
+* Configure the client side application name
+* Pull in the latest versions of Backbone / Underscore / Marionette
+* Create the initial directory structure for apps/views/components/controllers/mixins/config
+* Include the load order and directories via the Asset Pipeline
+* Create the Marionette Application instance file: `app.js.coffee`
+* Runs `rails g marionette:config` by default

 #### Configure Marionette: renderer, base entities, base controller, base views

 ```ruby
 rails g marionette:config
 ```

+Configuration will do the follow:
+* Override Marionette Renderer for JST Eco files
+* Create Base Entities for Models and Collections
+* Create a Base Controller for automating regions and cleanup
+* Create Base views for view/itemview/layout/collectionview/compositeview

 #### Create Marionette Modules